Skip to main content

 Why are client metrics missing?

-Server-only mode does not emit client metrics.
-Allocation resource usage, task driver stats, and node-level metrics are only available from Nomad client agents.
-Add client agent endpoints (also on port 4646) to your scrape targets alongside the server endpoints.
+A Nomad server does not emit client or allocation metrics.
+Allocation resource usage, task-driver stats, and node-level metrics come only from Nomad client agents.
+Add client agent endpoints (also on port 4646) to your scrape targets alongside the servers, and enable publish_allocation_metrics and publish_node_metrics on those agents.

 How does this relate to Consul and Vault monitoring?

 Nomad, Consul, and Vault form the HashiCorp stack and are often deployed together.
-Each exposes Prometheus metrics via a similar /v1/metrics pattern.
-Monitor all three by adding separate scrape jobs in the same Collector config.
-See Consul Monitoring and Vault Monitoring for their respective guides.
+Each exposes Prometheus metrics via the same /v1/metrics pattern, so you monitor all three by adding separate scrape jobs in the same Collector config.
+See Consul Monitoring and Vault Monitoring.

 What's Next?